 Gilt bronze statuette of Guanyin.
 Tall graceful figure standing holding lotus bud in hands.
 Over the forehead at the base of the high crown headdress is a tiny figure of the Amida Buddha.
 When acquired, the statue was covered with a thick emerald green patina except for the hands, face and throat which retained their smooth gilding; there were traces of gold on the garments.
 The statue has since been cleaned.
-Found in a river near the Aipao village which was the ancient seat of the Tsien Ning Temple; the village is a suburb of Liao-Yang, south of Mukden, Manchuria.
+Found in a river near the Aipao village which was the ancient seat of the Jianning Monastery; the village is a suburb of Liaoyang, south of Shenyang in Liaoning Province.

-Purchased from C. T. Loo; Subscription of Mrs. Emory Johnson
+Purchased from C. T. Loo; Subscription of Mrs. Emory Johnson, 1921

 Current & Past Exhibitions:

 Chinese Halls (1941 - 1966)

 Buddhism: History and Diversity of a Great Tradition (12 Dec 1985 - 21 Oct 2012)